Kiran01bm/aws-related/networking/vpc/networkingRelated/ReadMe.md

 	Is Serverless
 	Throttle - 10,000 RPS limit and Burst os 5000requests

+## Elastic Network Interface:
-Elastic Network Interface is inside a Subnet which is inside a VPC and has a SG associated with it.
+        Is part of a Subnet which is part of a VPC and has a SG associated with it.
 This can be attached to the Elastic IP.
 	ENI is AZ Scoped - It is associated with a Subnet which is inside a AZ which is inside a VPC and has a SG associated with it.
 	EIP is VPC Scoped - It has PublicIP, PrivateIP (from a subnet), VPCId, PublicDNS, Attached to an EC2 instance, Attached to a NetworkInterface which can be a ENI